top of page

 Sessions are available in person in the Palatine & Wheaton, IL areas and via Zoom

-I am a member of SDI, and follow their Code of Ethics.
+and I'm also a member of SDI, and follow their Code of Ethics.

 How Does Spiritual Direction differ from other helping roles?